Nearly 400 bipartisan lawmakers back extension of U.N. arms embargo on Iran

 Earlier Monday, Iran slammed U.S. efforts to continue the embargo on the country, calling the move “illegitimate.”

-“Iran is not seeking to exit the 2015 nuclear deal with six powers,” Abbas Mousavi said in a televised news briefing.
+“Iran is not seeking to exit the 2015 nuclear deal with six powers,” Abbas Mousavi, a spokesman for Iran’s Ministry of Foreign Affairs, said in a televised news briefing.
 “America’s move is illegitimate and our reaction will be proportionate.”

 Last week, U.S. special envoy to Iran Brian Hook told reporters he is “hopeful” efforts to extend the restrictions will be successful.